Hungary follows Turkey with new row on Sweden's Nato entry

 But he, like Orbán, is now raising fresh doubt on his commitment, amid Turkish demands the US sells it high-tech F-16 warplanes first.

-Orbán has been accused of carrying water for his friend Erdoğan in Turkey's negotiations on Sweden and Budapest is expected to move as soon as Ankara finally makes up its mind.
+Orbán has been accused of carrying water for his friend Erdoğan in Turkey's negotiations on Sweden and Budapest is still expected to move when Ankara finally makes up its mind.

 Orbán also has friendly ties with Russian president Vladimir Putin, who speaks of Nato enlargement as a cause for wider war in Europe.